Public Nuisance Ordinance Update

 The number varies by the number of units.
 A property with more units would need to have more violations before being considered a habitual offender.
 This is managed by cities across the country by establishing tiers.
 Four tiers are planned, in which a chronic nuisance property means:

-1. A parcel with a single dwelling unit where five or more public nuisances have occurred within one calendar year
+1. A parcel with a single dwelling unit where five or more public nuisances have occurred within a 12-month period, beginning Aug.1 through July 31 of the following year; or

-2. A parcel with two dwelling units where seven or more public nuisances have occurred within one calendar year
+2. A parcel with two dwelling units where seven or more public nuisances have occurred within a 12-month period, beginning Aug.
+1 through July 31 of the following year; or

-3. A parcel with three to nine dwelling units where seven or more public nuisances have occurred within one calendar year
+3. A parcel with three to nine dwelling units where seven or more public nuisances have occurred within a 12-month period, beginning Aug.
+1 through July 31 of the following year; or

-4. A parcel with 10 or more dwelling units where 23 or more public nuisances have occurred within one calendar year
+4. A parcel with 10 to 99 dwelling units where fifteen or more public nuisances have occurred within a 12-month period, beginning Aug.
+1 through July 31 of the following year;

 How were the tiers determined?
 Is the methodology equitable in terms of the way it approaches multi-family housing vs. single-family housing?